skypjack/entt/docs/md/meta.md

       .func<&free_function>("free"_hs);
   ```

-  This function requires as an argument the identifier to give to the meta
+  The function requires as an argument the identifier to give to the meta
   function once created.
 Users can then access meta functions at runtime by
   searching for them by _name_.